 The park’s wide range of different attractions suit the needs of every individual, from its substantial zoo, a lake, sculptures, a museum and a massive fountain designed by Josep Fontsere.
 This park is also considered to be quite optimal for sports such as boating in the lake or cycling as well as jogging for those of you who entice for a healthy lifestyle.
-Both the bikes and the boats are available for hiring.
+Both the bikes and the boats are available for hire.

-History – The Citadel
+History of Ciutadella Park – The Citadel

 After a long 13 month siege in 1714, Barcelona fell to the army of King Phillips during the war of Spanish Succession.
-To be able to keep direct control over Barcelona the king built the largest fortress, a star shaped “Citadel" or “Ciutadella" in Europe.
+To be able to keep direct control over Barcelona the king built the largest fortress; a star-shaped “Citadel" or “Ciutadella" in Europe.
 A part of the district was demolished to make way for this fortress.
 However, the neighborhood was rebuilt after 30 years and is nowadays known as ‘Barceloneta’.

 - Address: Passeig de Picasso 21, 080033 Barcelona, Spain